swcarpentry/training-course/_submissions/round-04/5/2013-06-12-reflection-on-my-audience-feedback.md

 >
 > It is too quick to really understand the separate characteristics on the concept map.

-So I think part of the trouble with the concept map had to do with the limited time of the lesson and the high-level nature of the concept map. ggplot2 takes some time to get used to, so I guess I shouldn&#8217;t be so surprised that the students felt frustrated that they could not fully comprehend the concept map.
+So I think part of the trouble with the concept map had to do with the limited time of the lesson and the high-level nature of the concept map. ggplot2 takes some time to get used to, so I guess I shouldn't be so surprised that the students felt frustrated that they could not fully comprehend the concept map.

 **Take-away**